-This multi-industry and multi-sector investment supports the role and activities of a national Xylella coordinator, through the Plant Biosecurity Research Initiative (PBRI).
+This multi-industry and multi-sector investment supported the role and activities of a national Xylella coordinator, through the Plant Biosecurity Research Initiative (PBRI).

 Xylella fastidiosa is an exotic bacteria that prevents a plant from feeding by impeding the movement of rising sap.
 While Australia is currently free from the pathogen, it has the potential to threaten more than 350 commercial, ornamental and native plant species across the country.

-The coordinator role includes developing R&D priorities and projects to help protect Australia’s horticulture and wine sectors from Xylella.
+The coordinator role included developing R&D priorities and projects to help protect Australia’s horticulture and wine sectors from Xylella.